-Adoration 4 Adventure’s budget Bangkok itinerary for 2 days (from $18 per day ex accommodation).
+Adoration 4 Adventure’s Bangkok itinerary 2 days (from $18 per day ex accommodation).
 Get your first-time visitor’s guide to backpacker and party mecca, Khao San Road.

 Bangkok is a destination that most travelers end up at one point in their life.
-It is a sprawling historical city with something for everyone from world-class shopping malls, traditional temples, internationally renowned cuisine, and notorious nightlife.
-For me, Bangkok has always been synonymous with party and this trip was no exception.
+It is a sprawling historical city with something for everyone from world-class shopping malls, traditional temples, internationally-renowned cuisine, and notorious nightlife.
+For me, Bangkok has always been synonymous with partying and this trip was no exception.

 Whether you are heading to Bangkok for the first or fifth time, this post will help you plan a fun vacation while avoiding any major costs or hassle.
 My personal recommendations for what to do in Bangkok on a budget without spending your the majority short visit traveling in tuk-tuks and taxis include:

 - Things to do in Bangkok in 3 days

 - How to find cheap flights to Bangkok

 Where to stay in Bangkok: Mad Monkey Hostel

 If you are looking for fun, then the best place to stay in Bangkok is Mad Monkey Hostel.
 Located just walking distance to the craziness of Khao San Road, Mad Monkey has the perfect location for a wild weekend in Bangkok.
 The multi-level hostel has been decorated with modern design and eye-catching murals throughout.